Morgan Covered Bridge

 The Morgan Covered Bridge, also known as the Upper Covered Bridge is a wooden covered bridge that crosses the North Branch Lamoille River in Belvidere, Vermont on Morgan Bridge Road.
-Built about 1887, it is one of two covered bridges in Belvidere, and one of five in a five-mile span that all cross the same river.
+Built about 1887, it is one of the two covered bridges in Belvidere, and one of five in a five-mile span that all cross the same river.
 It was listed on the National Register of Historic Places in 1974.

 Description

 The Morgan Covered Bridge is located west of the center of Belvidere, carrying Morgan Bridge Road, a short connector between Back Road (running on the north side of the North Branch Lamoille River) and Vermont Route 109 (running to its south).
 It is a single-span Queen post truss structure, 62 ft long and 15 ft wide, with a roadway width of 12.5 ft.
 Its trusses include iron rods joining the apexes of the diagonals to the bottom chords.
 It has a gabled metal roof, and its exterior is finished in vertical board siding, which wraps around to the insides of the portals.
 The siding stops short of the eaves, leaving an open strip below the roof.
 The portal openings are framed as segmented arches.
 The bridge rests on abutments of stone and concrete.